boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 ***Data***

 It allows you to apply color for chart series based on data.
-If you want to apply a specific color to specific data(i.e. Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data based color mapping.
+If you want to apply a specific color to specific data (i.e. Violet color for 2021, Sky Blue color for 2022, and green for 2020), you can use Data-based color mapping.
 By default, the Color Mapping Type will be `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/spline-area-chart-data-type-color.png)

 ***Index***

 It allows you to apply color for chart series based on `Index`.
-Such that the colors are maintained based on index even if data is changed.
+Such that the colors are maintained based on the index even if data is changed.
 It shows only 15 different colors.
 After that, the color will be repeated from above colors.

 For example, If you are displaying the countries based on the increasing order of the case count, then the index-based color mapping will be useful to set the colors based on the rank.
 Say red color to the top, then the red color will be maintained for the country having the largest case count.

 ![Color Mapping Type Index](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/spline-area-chart-index-based-color.png)

-**Note:** We prefer to use Index based color customization only for minimum data(upto 15 series).
+> **Note:** We prefer to use Index-based color customization only for minimum data (up to 15 series).

 ### Font Settings